Many people wonder what characterizes a “holistic” or “biological” dentist.

 - MERCURY: All biological dentists do not use mercury amalgam fillings, and remove these using strict precautions.
 Most tend to stay away from metals in general, including titanium implants.

 - ROOT CANAL CONTROVETRSY: Since root canals are dead teeth and can never be 100% sterilized, they are aware of the controversy surrounding the whole-body toxicity effects of root canals.
 In fact, most biological dentists prefer to avoid root canals in general.

 “Whole-body approach: In my office specifically, we evaluate and treat every person individually.
 Restoring a tooth or a bite has to take into consideration not only materials, but gums, bite stability, airway, jaw-joints, skeletal and craniofacial aspects, tongue space, esthetics, basically a whole-body connection on the material, biological, cranial, physical and physiological levels.

 “Most patients nowadays have a long history of medical issues, chronic disease, poor dental work, failed childhood orthodontics, deeply ingrained fears, obscure facial pains, and chronic heavy metal toxicity.
 Their chronic problems will not resolve overnight, and may not resolve at all.
 The resolution of their dental issues, if they are contributing factors, may speed up their healing.
 For example, a patient with high blood pressure is found to have amalgam fillings, gum disease and a small jaw with worn-down teeth.
-His small jaw and constricted airway, coupled with the gum disease are more likely to cause a cardiovascular crisis and shorten his life span than his fillings.
+His small jaw and constricted airway, coupled with the gum disease are more likely to cause a cardiovascular crisis and shorten his life span.

 “All such issues have to be identified and prioritized in drawing up a treatment plan.
 For my patients, a priority is assigned to every proposed item in a treatment plan.”